50 Dumbest Things Tourists Have Ever Done

 The tourists were charged with thermal trespassing and were hopefully banned from all national parks for life.

 As one of England’s most iconic and oldest landmarks, Stonehenge attracts thousands of people during the summer and winter solstices.
 Unfortunately, many of these people think they’re at a music festival and behave like uncivilized douches.

 The BBC reported that people have defecated close to the site, stuck chewing gum on the stones, graffitied and marked them, and even sprayed them with oil.

 Some people really don’t get the basic concept of not posting their illegal activity online.
-This would’ve been particularly wise when that illegal activity involves one of the most famous landmarks in the world.
+Not even when that illegal activity involves one of the most famous landmarks in the world.

 A Danish photographer thought he could get away with climbing the Great Pyramid of Giza and posting the video on YouTube.
 He also posted an image that looked like he and his companion were having sex on top of the pyramid.
 Needless to say, the Egyptian authorities and the general public were not amused.

-The man claims he did not have sex on top of the pyramid, which would mean he photoshopped himself in the compromising position at the top of it to get attention.
+The man claims he did not have sex on top of the pyramid, which would mean he photoshopped the racy image.
 Now, that’s just sad.

 People tend to drink a lot on cruises, and sometimes, they don’t make the best decisions while intoxicated.
-In 2012, one man drunkenly decided to drop down the anchor on an MS Ryndam cruise from Mexico to Tampa, Florida, stopping the ship forcefully.
+In 2012, one man drunkenly dropped down the anchor on an MS Ryndam cruise from Mexico to Tampa, Florida, stopping the ship forcefully.
 He also stole a lifejacket, but when the panic started, he threw it overboard.